razgarabedi/Forumify/README.md

     *   "Start a New Topic" button on category pages to toggle the topic creation form, improving UX.
     *   **Reactions:** Users can react to posts with emojis (like, love, haha, wow, sad, angry).
 Reactions are counted and displayed, and users earn points for reactions on their posts.
 *   **Rich Content Creation & Display:**
     *   **Markdown Support:** Posts are rendered using Markdown, allowing for rich text formatting.
+Advanced HTML tags are also supported via `rehype-raw`.
-    *   **Rich Text Editor:** A toolbar provides easy access to common Markdown formatting options:
+    *   **Rich Text Editor:** A toolbar provides easy access to common Markdown and HTML formatting options:
-        *   Bold, Italic, Strikethrough.
+        *   Bold, Italic, Strikethrough, Underline.
         *   Links and Images (via URL input).
         *   Blockquotes and Code snippets (with syntax highlighting using `react-syntax-highlighter`).
         *   Bulleted and Numbered lists.
+        *   Highlight, Superscript, Subscript.
+        *   Text Glow, Text Shadow.
+        *   Spoilers.
+        *   Text Alignment (Left, Center, Right, Justify).
+        *   Floating content (Left, Right).
+        *   Table insertion.
         *   **Emoji Picker:** Integrated emoji support (`emoji-picker-react`) for posts and topic creation.
+    *   **Pasting Rich Content:** Pasting content from websites or Word documents attempts to preserve formatting (bold, italic, lists, links, headings, basic tables) and embed images (via data URI) by converting HTML to Markdown/HTML.
     *   **Drag-and-Drop Image Uploads:** Users can drag and drop images (or select via file input) when creating the first post of a topic or when replying.
 Images are handled as data URIs.
     *   **Automatic YouTube Embedding:** Pasting a YouTube video link in a post will automatically embed the video player.
 *   **User Profiles (`/users/[username]`):**